icgc-argo/argo-docs/docs/submission/submitting-clinical-data.md

 ### Step 3: Validate Clinical Workspace

 Uploaded data must be checked for accuracy against the data in the current submission, as well as any data that has previously been submitted for your donors.
-For a list of descriptions of all the cross-file data validations that are performed, see [this](/docs/submission/clinical-data-validation-rules#cross-file-validations).
+Check out the [Clinical Data Validation Rules](/docs/submission/clinical-data-validation-rules#cross-file-validations) for a list of the cross-file validations that are performed.

 ![Validate Files](/assets/submission/clinical-3-validate.png)